grislyeye/grislyeye.com/posts/privacy.md

 <h3>Do Not Track</h3>

-<p>As part of our commitment to your privacy we do not collect any information about you if we receive a Do Not Track signal from your browser.</p>
+<p>Please note that we do not alter our Site’s data collection and use practices when we see a Do Not Track signal from your browser.</p>

 <h3>Your Rights</h3>